Insight

 Think about it.

-The reimagined Externship is designed to take all of the administrative burden off the plate of company employees and HR managers, while also acting as a curation funnel for the best ideas and outputs.
+The Externship was created with these requirements in mind.
+It is designed to take all of the administrative burden off the plate of company employees and HR managers, while also acting as a curation funnel for the best ideas and outputs.

 Imagine spending less time than it takes to manage one full-time intern, while getting the collective wisdom of hundreds of externs.
 It’s 1/10 the input for 100x the output.

-By the end, the program managers, teaching assistants, and student peers have crowdsourced the best student work and the top students.
-These students present a synthesized summary of their work, oftentimes with recommendations and insights, to company employees and leadership.
-These top students can be considered for further engagement by the company’s hiring managers and recruiting teams, or identified as top candidates for internship pipelines (which we’ve seen with some of our externship partners like AT&T, Home Depot, and Macquarie).
+By the end, the program managers, teaching assistants, and extern peers have crowdsourced the best student work and the top students.
+Externs present a synthesized summary of their work, oftentimes with recommendations and insights, to company employees and leadership.
+These top externs can be considered for further engagement by the company’s hiring managers and recruiting teams, or identified as top candidates for internship pipelines (which we’ve seen with some of our Externship partners like AT&T, Home Depot, and Macquarie).

-None of this is possible without thoughtful applications of software, user interfaces, data, and workflow processes.
-Technology is needed to scale the training, workflow, and support of students as well as the administrative burden removed from company plates.
+None of this is possible without thoughtful applications of software, user interfaces, data, workflow processes.
+Technology is needed to scale the training, workflow, and support of students as well as the administrative burden removed from the plates of employees and managers.
 This is where the magic happens.
+And now, with rapid iterations in LLMs and generative AI, an entirely new scale of extern support is being unlocked (more on that in a later post).

 Why Remote Externships Work for Companies